awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiauth.md

 *Type*: Boolean
 *Required*: No
 *Default*: True
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `ApiKeyRequired`   <a name="sam-api-apiauth-apikeyrequired"></a>
 If set to true then an API key is required for all API events\.
 For more information about API keys see [Create and Use Usage Plans with API Keys](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) in the API Gateway Developer Guide\.
 *Type*: Boolean
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Authorizers`   <a name="sam-api-apiauth-authorizers"></a>
 The authorizer used to control access to your API Gateway API\.